Netatalk/netatalk/doc/manual/AppleTalk.md

 See the [AppleTalk Kernel Module](https://netatalk.io/docs/AppleTalk-Kernel-Module.html) page in the Netatalk wiki for details on how to enable AppleTalk support in your OS kernel.

+To see if your version of Netatalk has been built with AppleTalk support, check the output of **afpd -V** for the line *Transport layers: TCP/IP AppleTalk*

 ### To use AppleTalk or not

 You'll need the AppleTalk support built into Netatalk to provide file